Seek Returns logo

 Min

-AAL vs. ROK: A comparison of their Interest Coverage against their respective Airlines, Airports & Air Services and Industrial - Machinery industry benchmarks.
+AAL vs. ROK: A comparison of their Interest Coverage Ratio (TTM) against their respective Passenger Airlines and Electrical Equipment industry benchmarks.

 Financial Strength at a Glance